Offerings

 Before your session, arrive a few minutes early in comfortable clothing to allow time to settle in.
 If it’s your first visit, please complete all online intake forms and consents before arriving.

 During your session, we’ll begin with a discussion of your concerns, session goals, and wellness needs.
 Your treatment may include a blend of craniosacral release, myofascial release, focused awareness, and therapeutic massage techniques.
 The touch may be light or progressively—but gently—deeper, depending on your body’s response.
-Experiences vary—some clients feel immediate fascia release, pain reduction, tension relief, or deep relaxation, while others notice changes in the hours or days after.
+Experiences vary—some clients feel immediate tissue release, pain reduction, tension relief, or deep relaxation, while others notice changes in the hours or days after.

 -